aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## The App component

-If you take a look at `index.html`, you'll see there's a single div with the id `App`.
+If you take a look at `index.html`, you'll see there's a single div with the id `app`.
 It's just there for React to bind with.
 In `client/index.js`, we find this:

 ```js
 import App from './components/App'